 Convenience.
 Still, not everyone is a fan of elite shopping experiences; sometimes, customers simply want to be met halfway.
 To their convenience, empower your Black Friday email newsletter with a gift guide, post a shopping tips checklist to your blog or merely offer them an extended deal.

 Excitement.
-Marketing is not only about meeting your target audience’s expectation, but about exceeding them as well.
+Marketing is not only about meeting your target audience’s expectations, but about exceeding them as well.
 Raise excitement with a mystery subscription deal or a filmed sneak peek of what you have prepared for the forthcoming Christmas shopping season.

 Devotion.
 Customer loyalty goes both ways: in order for customers to turn to regulars, you’ll need to show them how valuable they are for your company’s future growth.
 Express your devotion with regulars-only free shipping, gift cards and supplementary discounts.